See "travel authorization procedures" for the complete policy regarding export control review and TA approval for international trips.

 - U.S. flag air carrier would extend the time in a travel status by at least four hours more than travel by a foreign-flag air carrier and the travel is not part of the trip to or from the U.S.; or

 - U.S. flag air carrier would require a connecting time of four hours or more at an overseas interchange point.

 c.
 Short Distance Travel.
 For all short distance travel, regardless of origin and destination, use of a foreign-flag air carrier is permissible if the elapsed travel time on a scheduled flight from origin to destination airport by a foreign-flag air carrier is three hours or less and service by a U.S. flag air carrier would double the travel time.

-The State of Georgia rental car contract with National includes international rental rates.
-Employees should always request all available insurance for foreign rentals, as standard CDW and LDW coverage may not be included.
+Employees should always request all available insurance for foreign rentals, as standard Collision Damage Waiver (CDW) and Liability Damage Waiver (LDW) coverage may not be included.
 Insurance on foreign rentals is fully reimbursable.

 Foreign Meal Allowances

 Meal expenses will be reimbursed according to the federal per diem rate (minus the incidentals) established for the travel destination.
 Reimbursement for alcoholic beverages is not permitted.

 When requesting reimbursement, all amounts claimed should be in U.S. Dollars.
 Each receipt should have the conversion to U.S. dollars clearly noted next to the foreign charge.
 Conversion rates can vary, the rate used should be included with the backup documentation.
 Travelers may submit documentation for currency exchange centers, web currency conversion rates (oanda.com, xe.com, etc), or may calculate the conversion used by credit card providers on the traveler’s statement.